ieisystem/kaytus.ksmanage/docs/edit_network_link_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>This option is enabled to allow the device to perform automatic configuration to</div>
-                                            <div>achieve the best possible mode of operation(speed and duplex) over a link.</div>
+                                            <div>This option is enabled to allow the device to perform automatic configuration to achieve the best possible mode of operation(speed and duplex) over a link.</div>
                                                         </td>
             </tr>
                                 <tr>